- How are laryngeal and hypopharyngeal cancers treated?

 - Fatigue or shortness of breath (from low red blood cell counts)

 Along with the risks above, some chemo drugs can cause other side effects.
-For example, cisplatin can cause nerve damage (called neuropathy), which can lead to hearing loss as well as numbness and tingling in the hands and feet.
-Docetaxel and paclitaxel can also cause numbness and tingling.
+For example, cisplatin, docetaxel, and paclitaxel can cause nerve damage (called neuropathy), which can lead to numbness, tingling, or even pain in the hands and feet.
+The nerve damage caused by cisplatin can also cause hearing loss.
 This often improves once treatment is stopped, but it can last a long time in some people.

 Although most side effects improve once treatment is stopped, some can last a long time or even be permanent.
 If your doctor plans treatment with chemo, be sure to discuss the drugs that will be used and the possible side effects.
 Once chemo is started, let your health care team know if you have side effects, so they can be treated.
 There are ways to prevent or treat many of the side effects of chemotherapy.
 For example, many drugs can help prevent or treat nausea and vomiting.